THE UK STILL NEEDS COAL

-Coal is still used for electricity generation in the UK.
-Figures fluctuate depending upon the weather conditions and demand.
-In the so called “beast from the East” cold snap, in the week commencing Monday 26 February 2018, electricity generated by the seven active coal fired power stations in Great Britain accounted for over a quarter of the total electricity produced each day that week.
+In 2017 the UK coal fired power station fleet burnt around 14.5mte of coal.
+Coal usage figures in electricity generation fluctuate depending upon the weather conditions and demand.
+During the so called “beast from the East” cold snap, in February 2018, electricity generated by the seven active coal fired power stations in Great Britain accounted for over a quarter of the total electricity produced each day that week.

 The seven active coal fired power stations in Great Britain are West Burton, Eggborough, Aberthaw B, Fiddlers Ferry, Ratcliffe, Drax and Cottam.

 Over the last decade, however around 9 million tonnes of coal per year has been needed in the UK for non-electricity generation purposes.
 Uses include, but are not limited to, the manufacture of iron, steel, cement, coke, chemicals patent fuel (smokeless briquettes) and carbon fibre products, as well as used in the production of food and beverages.